Tofalaria: Land

-Tofalariya has a land area of 27,000 square meters.
+Tofalaria has a land area of 27,000 square kilometers.
 The geography of the region is made up of two main features: approximately 90% of the territory belongs to the taiga and the other 10% is classified as alpine tundra.
 The territory has several large lakes.
 Agul'skoye Ozero is the third largest lake in the region, with a length of more than 10 kilometers.
 The 1.5 kilometer long Kusurgasheva glacier is also found in the region.

 The region has reserves of gold, lead, uranium, tantalum, and polymetals.
 Several industrial mining companies operate in the region.

 Climate

-Tofalariya has a continental climate.
+Tofalaria has a continental climate.
 The region experiences precipitation in the form of snow throughout most of the year.
 Snow cover lasts approximately 180 days of the year.